-Even with the widespread health mandates and stay-home orders, due dates still arrive and little ones are welcomed into the world.
+Even with the widespread health mandates, due dates still arrive and little ones are welcomed into the world.
 And since hospitals and birth centers are closed to outside visitors, I wanted to share some advice and tips on taking your own pictures of your brand-new baby.
-While these won’t replace a professional photography session, they are still memories-in-hand, and right now that is what matters most.
+While these won’t replace a professional photography session, they are still memories-in-hand, and that is always what matters most.

 Tip #1- Natural Light

 Plan to take these pictures during the day when you’ll be able to use natural light (usually 10am-3pm is best).
 Ideally, you want to avoid the late afternoon when light may be pouring in as it creates harsh shadows.
 Next, turn off the overhead light, lamps, and artificial light of any kind.
 Those types of light create what’s called a “color cast” and can make your baby look either very yellow or very blue, both of which are not good colors for infants.

 This one goes hand-in-hand with the last tip.
 Move the bassinet to about 2-3ft away from the window and see how the light looks.
 You want the head and face to point towards the window so the light to fall gently, creating soft shadows, without being too bright/harsh or too dim.
 You’ll photograph some of the shots with baby close to your bed in the middle of the room, but for all the individual pictures of baby, plan to be near the window.

 A fed baby is a happy baby!
 Plan to take these pictures right after feeding baby.
 Not only will you feel more comfortable, but baby will be full and content and probably super sleepy, too.
 This way you can get all the pictures you are wanting at once and get back your own well-deserved rest.